Ju-Jitsu International Federation: Rules of Sport Ju-Jitsu

 JJIF currently regulates three different types of competitions at the international level: the Duo system, Fighting system and Ne Waza.

-Duo
+Duo (Kata)

 The former is a discipline in which a pair of Jutsukas (Ju-Jitsu athlete) from the same team show possible self-defence techniques against a series of 12 attacks, randomly called by the mat referee from the 20 codified attacks to cover the following typologies: grip attack (or strangulation), embrace attack (or necklock), hit attack (punch or kick) and armed attack (stick or knife).
+Duo is the JJIF's version of Kata.

 The Duo system has three competition categories: male, female or mixed, and the athletes are judged for their speed, accuracy, control and realism.
-It is arguably the most spectacular form of Ju-jitsu competition and it requires great technical preparation, synchronicity and elevated athletic qualities.
+It often requires great technical preparation and synchronicity, compared to other disciplines.